Financial information, volunteer time contribution and other information

 Following are software upgrade components:

-In 2012 TFAO replaced a PowerMac G4 with a refurbished G5 PowerMac set up for OS9 classic mode as a temporary hardware solution.
+In 2012 TFAO replaced a PowerMac G4 with a refurbished G5 PowerMac set up for OS9 classic mode as a hardware solution.
+Installing upgraded software to a newer Mac will facilitae software conversion.

 If you wish to contact TFAO, please send email to: